-The Regents Examinations in Physical Setting/Chemistry, Physical Setting/Earth Science, and Physical Setting/Physics require the use of reference tables provided on the Department's web site.
-Students taking these exams may use no other reference materials.
+The Regents Examinations in Physical Setting/Chemistry, Physical Setting/Earth Science, and Physical Setting/Physics require the use of reference tables provided on the Department's website.
+Students taking these examinations may use no other reference materials.

 These reference tables are separate publications.
-The Department does not provide printed copies of the regular and translated-edition reference tables.
-Schools are required to use the online versions of the reference tables to print sufficient copies to supply one clean copy to each student during the administration of the exam.
+The Department does not provide printed copies of the regular or translated-edition reference tables.
+Schools are required to use the online versions of the reference tables to print sufficient copies to supply one clean copy to each student during the administration of the examination.
 Note that the Department will continue to provide schools with the braille and large-type editions of reference tables in the shipment of secure test materials.

-The regular and translated-edition reference tables are available on the Department's web site at http://www.p12.nysed.gov/assessment/reftable/.
+The regular and translated-edition reference tables are available on the Department's website.

-Confirmation of Exam Requests
+Confirmation of Examination Requests

-Within three business days after submitting an exam request, the school principal will receive an e-mail confirmation notice indicating the number of test booklets requested and the number of test booklets that will be shipped for each exam.
-The confirmation notice will also indicate the address of the storage location to which shipments of secure exam materials will be sent.
-The confirmation notice must be carefully checked against the school's record of exams requested to ensure that the correct quantities of materials will be shipped.
+Within three business days after submitting an examination request, the school principal will receive an e-mail confirmation notice indicating the number of test booklets requested and the number of test booklets that will be shipped for each examination.
+The confirmation notice will also indicate the address of the storage location to which shipments of secure examination materials will be sent.
+The confirmation notice must be carefully checked against the school's record of examinations requested to ensure that the correct quantities of materials will be shipped.

-Safeguarding Exam Materials
+Safeguarding Examination Materials

-Every principal requesting State exams must provide any information or affirmations required on the online examination request system.
-The principal's agreement to the security pledge on the first screen indicates understanding and agreement to comply with the exam security requirements described in this manual.
+Every principal requesting State examinations must provide any information or affirmations required on the online examination request system.
+The principal's agreement to the security pledge on the first screen indicates understanding and agreement to comply with the examination security requirements described in this manual.

-Secure exam materials must be stored in locked Regents boxes, which must in turn be stored in a Department-approved safe or walk-in vault that meets all of the specifications listed below.
+Secure examination materials must be stored in locked Regents boxes, which must, in turn, be stored in a Department-approved safe or walk-in vault that meets all of the specifications listed below.
 Newly constructed vaults, existing vaults that have been modified, or newly purchased safes must be inspected by a Department representative and approved by the Department before secure materials may be stored in any such facility.
 Approval of such a storage facility is contingent upon its having met all of the criteria outlined below.
-If a school's safe or vault has not been approved but the administrator believes it meets the criteria outlined below, arrangements for an inspection may be made by faxing a written request on school letterhead signed by the principal to OSA at 518-474-1989.
+If a school's safe or vault has not been approved, but the administrator believes that it meets the criteria outlined below, arrangements for an inspection may be made by faxing a written request on school letterhead signed by the principal to OSA at 518-474-1989.
 Once a school's safe or vault is approved by the Department, the principal will be notified and the secure storage location will be reflected on the School Information page of the online examination request system.